 Amphipithecids are small- to medium-size primates (up to 10 kg; 22 lbs.).
 Most are from the Eocene Pondaung Formation in Myanmar (Early-Middle Eocene), but one genus is known from Thailand.
-They were first discovered in the 1910s, and all of the specimens discovered in the first half of the 20th century were fragmentary jaws with teeth that were mostly worn down.
-Nevertheless, some dental similarities with anthropoids were noted early on.
-These include deep jaws and wide basins that separate low molar cusps.
-Starting in the 1970s, intensive collecting efforts in Myanmar yielded new material for the best known genera Pondaungia and Amphipithecus (Ciochon and Gunnell 2002; Table 8.1).
-Soon, another genus was discovered: Myanmarpithecus.
-It bears some resemblance to the other genera but has longer molar crests, suggesting a higher degree of folivory (Kay et al. 2004).
-Another amphipithecid, Siamopithecus from Thailand, has very rounded molars and was probably a seed-eater (Figure 8.16).
-In addition to teeth and jaws, some cranial fragments, ankle material, and ends of postcranial bones have been found for Pondaungia.
+Some dental similarities with anthropoids were noted early on, such as deep jaws and wide basins that separate low molar cusps.
+The best known genera were Pondaungia and Amphipithecus (Ciochon and Gunnell 2002; see Figure 8.14).
+Another amphipithecid, Siamopithecus from Thailand, has very rounded molars and was probably a seed-eater (Figure 8.19).
+In addition to teeth and jaws, some cranial fragments, ankle material, and ends of postcranial bones have been found for

+Pondaungia.
 There are important resemblances between the postcranial bones of Pondaungia and those of adapoids, suggesting adapoid affinities for the amphipithecidae.
 This would imply that the resemblances with anthropoids in the teeth are convergent, based on similarities in diet (see Ciochon and Gunnell 2002).
 Unfortunately, the association between postcranial bones and teeth is not definite.
 With other primates in these faunas (including eosimiids), one cannot be certain that the postcranial bones belong with the teeth.
-Perhaps, as suggested by some, some of the bones belong to a sivaladapid (or asiadapid) and others belong to an early anthropoid (Beard et al. 2007; Marivaux et al. 2003).
+Some researchers suggest that some bones belong to a sivaladapid (or asiadapid) and others to an early anthropoid (Beard et al. 2007; Marivaux et al. 2003).
 Additional well-associated material of amphipithecids would help to clear up this uncertainty.

-Figure 8.16 Casts of representative amphipithecid material.
-A, Pondaungia cotteri right lower jaw fragment with m2 and m3.
-B, Siamopithecus eocaenus right upper jaw fragment with p4-m3.
-C, S. eocaenus right lower jaw fragment with partial m1, m2, and m3 in lateral view; note the great depth of this jaw.
-D, same as in C, but occlusal view.
-White scale bars are 1 cm long; the scale is the same for A, B, and D.
+Figure 8.19: Casts of representative amphipithecid material.
+A. Pondaungia cotteri right lower jaw fragment with m2 and m3.
+B. Siamopithecus eocaenus right upper jaw fragment with p4-m3.
+C. S. eocaenus right lower jaw fragment with partial m1, m2, and m3 in lateral view.
+D. Same as in C but occlusal view.
+White scale bars are 1 cm long.
+Credit: Casts of representative amphipithecid material (Figure 8.16)I from K. D. Rose cast collection, photo by Jonathan M. G. Perry is under a CC BY-NC 4.0 License.